 Planning obligations mitigate the impact of unacceptable development to make it acceptable in planning terms.
-Obligations should meet the tests that they are:
+Planning obligations must only be sought where they meet all of the following tests:

-- necessary to make the development acceptable in planning terms, - directly related to the development, and - fairly and reasonably related in scale and kind.
+necessary to make the development acceptable in planning terms,

+- directly related to the development, and - fairly and reasonably related in scale and kind.

-These tests are set out as statutory tests in the Community Infrastructure Levy Regulations
+These tests are set out as statutory tests in the Community Infrastructure Levy Regulations 2010 and are reflected in the National Planning Policy Framework.